IDAES/idaes-pse/docs_rst/developer/devsw.rst

 To make a clone of the fork you created in the previous step, change to a directory where you want to put the source code and run the command::

-    git clone git clone git@github.com:MYNAME/idaes-dev.git
+    git clone git@github.com:MYNAME/idaes-dev.git

 Of course, replace MYNAME with your login name.
+This will download all the files in the latest version of the repository onto your local disk.

 Create the Python environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Once you have the repo cloned, you can change into that directory (by default, it
+will be called "idaes-dev" like the repo) and install the Python packages.

+But before you do that, you need to get the Python package manager fully up and
+running.
 We use a Python packaging system called Conda_.
 Below are instructions for installing a minimal version of Conda, called Miniconda_.
 The full version installs a large number of scientific analysis and visualization libraries
 that are not required by the IDAES framework.